You keep hearing it in your head but you still can’t believe it.

 Is this a nightmare that I’ll soon wake up from and forget?
 Did this happen to ME?

-When you first found out that your spouse had an affair, the sense of betrayal was probably almost unbearable.
+When you first found out that your spouse cheated, the sense of betrayal was probably almost unbearable.

-In a single moment, you were ripped from a life you have counted on and felt safe in.
-Your marriage and family is the foundation for your life.
+In a single moment, you were ripped from a life you’ve counted on and felt safe in.
+Your marriage and family are the foundation of your life.
 Could it all be gone now?
 What can you possibly do?